spectrocloud/librarium/content/docs/14-troubleshooting/06-nodes.md

 # Nodes

-## Scenario - Nodes are Repaved
+## Scenario - Repaved Nodes

-Palette will perform a rolling upgrade on the nodes for any changes in kubeadm config.
-Below are some of the actions that will cause kubeadm config change and will result in nodes getting upgraded:
+Palette performs a rolling upgrade on the nodes when a chang is detected in the kubeadm config.
+Below are some of the actions including but not limited to that will cause the kubeadm configuration to change and result in the nodes getting an upgrade:
 * OS layer changes
 * Kubernetes layer changes
 * Kubernetes version upgrade